 As a parent, when stress starts to take over your life, the first person you neglect is yourself.
 Between your kids, work, and household tasks, you may feel like there’s no time left for self-care.
 However, if you don’t practice self-care, you’ll quickly burn out and be unable to be your best self for your kids.

 Try to take a few minutes every day for yourself.
 Self-care doesn’t have to be an elaborate or indulgent routine.
 You could listen to your favorite song in the shower or read a book for 15 minutes before going to bed.
-You could detach from work by shutting off your computer after dinner.
-You could take a break from social media if it’s fueling your stress.
+Alternatively, you could detach from work by shutting off your computer after dinner.
+Another option is that you could take a break from social media if it’s fueling your stress.

 Be intentional about your self-care so that you follow through with it.
 If it helps, add your self-care activity to your calendar, even if it’s just a few minutes of meditation.
 Write it on your to-do list so that you remember to make it a priority.